John Peyton (Royal Navy officer): Command

 Peyton was destined to become one of Nelson's Band of Brothers at the Battle of the Nile, when he took command of in 1798.
 Having returned to England, Peyton shared a coach journey with Fanny Nelson in March 1798 while on his way to join Horatio Nelson in for a journey out to the Mediterranean, where Peyton was to take command of his next ship.
 Later, despite his seniority by 15 years, Peyton was not consulted by Nelson, prior to the search for the French fleet, leaving the naval historian, Peter Hore to wonder whether those encounters, which undoubtedly would have given Nelson an opportunity to appraise one of his captains, might have influenced that decision.

-Vanguard left England on 9 April 1798 and joined the Mediterranean Fleet off Cadiz twenty days later but Peyton did not join his new command until June.
+Vanguard left England on 9 April 1798 and joined the Mediterranean Fleet off Cádiz twenty days later but Peyton did not join his new command until June.
 Both the ship and crew were in a poor condition; Defence was overdue a refit and had one of the longest sick lists in Nelson's fleet.
 Scurvy, ulcers and fever were common aboard and within a month, Peyton had succumbed to sickness himself, writing so in a letter to Nelson on 3 July.
 Despite these problems, Defence fought hard at the Nile, engaging Peuple Souverain on 1 August for three hours before bringing down her masts and moving on to attack Franklin.

 On 13 August, Peyton wrote a letter to his wife which gives one of the few surviving first-hand accounts of the Nile battle.

 Later life

 Peyton retired to Lymington in 1800, where he bought Priestlands, a large house with extensive grounds.
-He lived there with his wife, Susanna Gurnell, whom he had married in 1793, until his death, at the age of 56, on 2 August 1809.
+He lived there with his wife, Susanna Gurnell (née Swinden), whom he had married in 1793, until his death, at the age of 56, on 2 August 1809.
 There is a memorial to him at All Saints Church, Milford on Sea.